 The story of trade unions is at the heart of the Working Class Movement Library's collection.

-Trade unions are all about organising people.
+Trade unions are all about people organising.
 Our collection reveals the nuts and bolts of how unions operated from the 1820s onwards: rule books, agendas, notices of meetings, minutes, agreements, campaigns, conference reports, leaflets, newsletters, badges and banners can all tell their own story.
 We also have biographies and histories and memoirs that trace this vital history.

 A recent link between trade unions and the Library: